 - Through a fulfilment service provider

-They act on behalf of the non-UK manufacturer to carry out specified tasks that were part of the manufacturer’s obligations before outsourcing them to an RP.
-These responsibilities are disclosed in the UK MDR 2002 and include but are not limited to:
+They act on behalf of the non-UK manufacturer to carry out specified tasks that were part of the manufacturer’s obligations before outsourcing them to an UK AR.
+These responsibilities are disclosed in the legislation and include but are not limited to: